xavierchia/xavierchia.github.io/_posts/2022-03-04-the-setup-dan-bilzerian.md

 ---
-title: Review and Summary of The Setup by Dan Bilzerian
+title: What I learned from Dan Bilzerian about stacking the odds in your favor
 published: true
 layout: post
 permalink: the-setup-dan-bilzerian
 excerpt: The setup is strategy, the act of stacking the odds in your favor.
 image: /images/default.jpg
-categories: notes
+categories: profiles

 ---